 After the interviews and testing are completed, I will score the test and analyze all the historical information to understand the child’s functioning.
 My written report of test findings will be an overview of relevant psychosocial history that might influence the child’s learning, thinking, and behavior.
 The test results will be integrated with previous assessment findings and will provide the basis of a diagnostic profile and detailed recommendations of addressing the needs of the child.

 The child’s legal guardian will be given a formal written report of the test findings.
 We will discuss the test results and I will address any questions that guardian or child may have.
 With the guardian’s consent, a copy of the testing report will also be given to the health or educational professional who referred the child for testing so treatment planning can begin.
+As necessary I will meet with the guardians and the child’s teachers to discuss implications of the test results.

 Depending on the test results and my availability, I offer brief treatment for ADHD, Anxiety Disorder, and Disruptive, Impulse-Control, and Conduct Disorders (additional fees for treatment apply).
 Referrals to other specialists and programs will also be offered.